Environment Permit (UKL and UPL)

 - Agencies responsible for environment management;

-- Agencies are responsible for the field of provincial environmental management for activities located in more than one regency/city;
+- Agencies are responsible for the field of provincial environment management for activities located in more than one regency/city;

-- Agencies are responsible for environmental management and environmental impact control for activities located in more than one province or across national borders.
+- Agencies are responsible for environmental management and environment impact control for activities located in more than one province or across national borders.

-Certain business activities in Indonesia which impact the environment require an environmental licence.
-The approval process for such a licence involves three stages:
+Certain business activities in Indonesia which impact the environment require an environment license.
+The approval process for such a license involves three stages:

-- Drafting an Environmental Impact Analysis (AMDAL) or Environmental Management Efforts and Environment Monitoring Efforts (UKL-UPL);
+- Drafting an Environment Impact Analysis (AMDAL) or Environment Management Efforts and Environment Monitoring Efforts (UKL-UPL);

 - Evaluation of the AMDAL or UKL-UPL and obtaining an AMDAL approval or UKL-UPL recommendation;